info@singaporecompanyincorporation.sg

 Bad Location

-bad startup location Just imagine.
-Your mother is a great cook.
-Especially her Indian curries are fantastic.
-So you decide to open an Indian restaurant in a nearby neighbourhood street.
-But, oh my!
-That particular street already has two restaurants serving Indian dishes.
-You may still get some customers but nothing compared to what you have got if you were the only one in that area serving Indian dishes.
+Imagine opening an Indian restaurant in a nearby neighbourhood street.
+However, you realise afterwards that that particular street already has two restaurants serving Indian dishes.
+You may still get some customers but it is nothing compared to what you have got if you were the only one in that area serving Indian dishes.

 Tip 2: Think different.

 Just copying the latest fad will not get you anywhere.
-For instance, if Facebook is successful, coming up with another social networking site may not be such a good idea.
+For instance, with Tiktok’s success, it may not make sense to create another similar application.
 Invest in researching the reasons why a product has caught people’s imagination.
 Too many new companies try to force a product to fulfil the “supposed need” of the masses.

 Poor Finance Management